 - The Idaho Awards for Leadership in Energy Efficiency program annually recognizes commercial companies, universities and local government agencies that are exceptional leaders in implementing energy efficiency at their Idaho sites.

 - The Government Leading by Example program assists rural cities and counties in identifying energy savings opportunities for their local government-owned buildings.

 - Low interest energy loans are also available for qualifying energy efficient upgrades.

 Communities that are renovating and revitalizing their schools, commercial buildings, colleges, universities and municipal buildings find that energy efficiency enhances economic development, promotes community livability and protects the environment.
+Some organizations, like universities, have targeted the most inefficient systems first, and then used the savings to fund additional capital improvements.
 Many community and commercial entities are not only renovating existing buildings, but many are addressing new construction as well.
-An integrated systems design approach provides the greatest cost savings for new building construction.
-Starting from the ground up builds savings that are lost if the building is constructed to minimum standards.

 The following resources provide useful information to improve the efficiency of community and commercial buildings: